yashrajd/bcap/README.md

 # What maintains Bitcoin Consensus

 In bitcoin, each major stakeholder group possesses certain powers and is driven by a set of incentives that shape how they are likely to wield those powers.
 Entities may belong to multiple stakeholder groups, leading them to exercise various powers and navigate a mix of potentially competing incentives.
 For instance, a wealthy investor might also be a large influencer, or a business could operate an Economic Node, engage in mining, employ Protocol Developers, and have media influence.
-Additionally, entities can sometimes act against their typical group incentives for ideological or other reasons, meaning incentive descriptions apply to the average group but allow for individual variance.
+Additionally, entities can sometimes act against their typical group incentives for ideological or other reasons, meaning incentive descriptions apply to the average group, but allow for individual variance.
 When assessing whether groups should be classified together or separately in terms of their impact on consensus, it is important to consider whether their incentives and powers are meaningfully similar.
 If both aspects align, they can be treated as the same group for consensus purposes; if they differ, they should be regarded as distinct.

 ## State of Mind